 In this New York Jean-Louis Deniot project, the entryway look is brilliantly 5th Avenue with a hint of Parisian chic.

-Perfectly centred in the blue Savoy and white Tassos marble floored space, underneath a Louis XVI-period carved gilt wood lantern sourced in Paris, the marble-topped table is loaded with a collection of objet, sculptures and vases which represent both cities’ influential art world.
+Perfectly centred in the blue Savoy and white Tassos marble floored space, underneath a Louis XVI-period carved gilt wood lantern sourced in Paris, the marble-topped table is loaded with a collection of objet, hallway mirrors, sculptures and vases which represent both cities’ influential art world.

 A cloudy Couleurs Privées wallpaper clads the walls which culminate in bronze-trimmed ebony walnut doors which lead on to the bedroom quarters.